14 IRS Audit Red Flags for Retirees

 You may be traveling more in retirement, but be careful about sending your money abroad.
 The IRS is intensely interested in people with money stashed outside the U.S., and U.S. authorities have had lots of success getting foreign banks to disclose account information.

 Failure to report a foreign bank account can lead to severe penalties.
 Make sure that if you have any such accounts, you properly report them.
-This means electronically filing FinCEN Form 114 (FBAR) by April 15 to report foreign accounts that total more than $10,000 at any time during the previous year.
+This means electronically filing FinCEN Form 114 (FBAR) by April 18, 2022, to report foreign accounts that total more than $10,000 at any time in 2021.
 And those with a lot more financial assets abroad may also have to attach IRS Form 8938 to their timely filed income tax returns.

 Claiming Day-Trading Losses on Schedule C